Jevremovac: Arboretum

 The arboretum spreads over the area of 4.83 ha of open space and hosts 2,500 different plant species.
 That includes over 250 species of trees and bushes including local, European and exotic plants.
 The total plant population now includes about 500 trees, bushes and herbaceous plants.
 Curiosity is a 150 years old oak Quercus trojana, believed to be a remnant of the vast oak woods common in this area.
 The oak itself is declared a natural monument.
 Actually, there are trees which are natural offspring of the trees which made forest in the original Obrenović garden, which was cleared when the garden was formed.
 They include Turkey oak, ash, beech and pedunculate oak.
 Some are originating from the 1960s.
 Among numerous other, later planted species, there are giant sequoia, ginkgo biloba, Mexican palm, ephedra, etc.

 Besides the open space, the arboretum also includes a greenhouse and the Institute of Botany's premises (administrative building, herbarium, library, lecture hall and laboratories).
 In front of the administrative building, a bust of the former manager Nedeljko Košanin was erected in 2006, celebrating 100 years of his appointment.

 As the majority of garden is in the open, the birds are nesting in the canopies.
 Most abundant are the crows and nightingales.

 Parts of the arboretum are European garden and a Japanese garden, which was opened on 18 May 2004.
 The Japanese garden is created by Vera and Mihailo Grbić, landscape architects, and covers an area of 20 are.
 The garden includes artificial water flow over the cascades and the central pond with water lilies.
 The pond is filled from the natural spring, located almost 100 m below the ground.
 European garden was opened in 2006.

+In cooperation with the Smithsonian Institution, the Pollinators' Oasis was opened on 31 October 2023.
+Apart from info boards about the process of pollination, the section was planted with plants which flower all year round, to provide the pollen.
+A specially designed "bee hotel" was also installed, where the process of eggs laying, honeycomb forming and honey making will be transparent to the visitors.

 The arboretum is open to visitors from May 1 to November 1 (09.00 a.m. – 07.00 p.m.).